With summer ending in Lincoln, now is a good time to get ahead on air conditioner maintenance.

 2. Clean the Outside

-Then run the vacuum to slowly clean the metallic fins.
-These components are also referred to as condenser coils and transfer heat away from your equipment.
+Then run the vacuum to cautiously clean the metallic fins.
+These parts are also called condenser coils and transfer heat away from your unit.

-You need to be considerate of these delicate coils.
-Misshapen or crinkled fins can impact efficiency.
+You need to be cautious with these fragile coils.
+Misshapen or crushed fins can affect efficiency.

 3. Fix Bent Fins

-Use a butter knife to straighten warped fins.
-You can also get a fin comb from an appliance parts retailer.
-A pro from AW Heating & Air Conditioning should take care of extensive damage.
+Use a butter knife to rearrange warped fins.
+You can also get a fin comb from an appliance part website.
+A pro from AW Heating & Air Conditioning should fix large amounts of damage.

 4. Clean the Inside

-After extracting the fan, dig out leaves and other yard rubbish.
+After extracting the fan, pull out leaves and other yard rubbish.
 Then wipe the inside of the unit with a wet sponge.

-The only coil cleaner you have to have is water.
-Use light pressure from a hose nozzle to wash the fins, showering water from the inside out.
-Replace the fan once you’re done.
+The only coil cleaner you should use is water.
+Use gentle pressure from a hose nozzle to clean the fins, directing water from the inside out.
+Put the fan back in once you’re finished.

 5. Test Your Air Conditioner

 You can now restore power and turn your air conditioner back on.
-If it’s not operating like it should, reach out to us a call at 402-438-7992.
+If it’s not running properly, contact us a call at 402-438-7992.

 Related: Air Conditioner Service: Pay a Little Now, Save Later